Love Sex Aur Dhokha 2

 Love Sex Aur Dhokha 2 (LSD 2) is a 2024 Hindi-language anthology drama film written by Dibakar Banerjee, Shubham, Prateek Vats, and directed by Dibakar Banerjee.
 The film features Paritosh Tiwari, Bonita Rajpurohit, Abhinav Singh, and Swaroopa Ghosh in the lead roles.
-It is a sequel to the 2010 film of the same name.
+It is a sequel to the 2010 film of the same name. the final installment of a duology.
 Its narrative is a blend of found footage and screenlife format.

 The film was produced by Shobha Kapoor and Ekta Kapoor under the banner of Balaji Motion Pictures.
 It was released in theatres on 19 April 2024 and became a box office bomb.

 Plot

 LOVE

 The story follows Noor, a trans-woman competing in a reality show called 'Truth Ya Naach (Truth or Dance)', where the contestants either dance or reveal a truth about themselves (following the rules of Truth or Dare), along with living in a house together 24/7 (parodied from the show Big Brother), where the contestants have the privilege to go off-cam and on-cam anytime they want.
 The show's contestants are calibrated with a scale called Algoji (Mr. Algorithm), which measures their popularity amongst the audience of India across different themes of family, friendship, and romance revolving around the contestant.
 The show is hosted by Soni, along with three judges on the panel.

 Noor is a popular contestant on the show.
 In its recap, after being asked Truth or Dance, Noor chooses Truth and reveals her wish to perform her next dance in front of her mother, as she has not seen her in two years.
 The audiences love her confession and she is safe from elimination.
 In the following episode, Noor's Mother arrives by a helicopter to participate in the show.
 Noor and show host Soni go to the Helipad to receive her.
 After hugging her daughter, Soni asks the mother what does she think of Noor, she answers her by deliberately using incorrect pronouns to address Noor by telling her 'He's lost weight.'
 In the car, Soni requests Noor's mother to sing in front of 30 million online watchers.

 Later, Soni is frustrated because Noor has been off-cam for seven hours, meaning she has chosen to not be in front of the cameras, and is staying in the off-cam tent run by her friend Yashika.
 When asked, Noor answers that she's uncomfortable with being on the show with her mother.
-Instead, she wants a romance track with her dance partner Prakash, but Yashika reveals he is practicing abstinence and should stick with her mother’s reunion track.
+Instead, she wants a romance track with her dance partner Prakash, but Yashika reveals he is practicing abstinence and should stick with her mother's reunion track.
 The next day, Noor discusses surgery costs with her doctor for a vaginoplasty.
-But her mother expresses disdain towards it and they have an argument over Noor’s decision to be a woman.
+But her mother expresses disdain towards it and they have an argument over Noor's decision to be a woman.